richard-madu/Identifing-Customers-Segement/README.md

 in areas where the share of 6-10 family homes is higher (PLZ8_ANTG3=2.44) in Less Affluent or Poorer households (WEALTH=4.4) in life stage of Pre-Family Couples & Singles or Young Couples With Children (LIFE_STAGE=1.98)

+From the analysis we can see that cluster 13 is the over-represented cluster therefore sould be the target demograph of the mailing company